Slint

+Slint was an American rock band from Louisville, Kentucky, formed in 1986 after the dissolution of two local bands, Squirrel Bait and Maurice.
+It initially consisted of guitarist-vocalist Brian McMahan, guitarist David Pajo, drummer-vocalist Britt Walford and bassist Ethan Buckler.
+Though little known during their original run, they gained a cult following and acclaim as one of the pioneers of post-rock and math rock.

-Slint was an American rock band from Louisville, Kentucky, formed in 1986.
-The band consisted of Brian McMahan (guitar, vocals), David Pajo (guitar), Britt Walford (drums, vocals), Todd Brashear (bassist on Spiderland), and Ethan Buckler (bassist on Tweez).
-Slint's first album, Tweez, was recorded by engineer Steve Albini in 1987 and released in obscurity on the Jennifer Hartman Records label in 1989.
-It was followed two years later by the critically acclaimed Spiderland, released on the independent label Touch and Go Records.
+Slint's debut album, Tweez, was recorded by Steve Albini and released in 1989 on their record label, Jennifer Hartman Records and Tapes.
+Buckler left out of dissatisfaction with Tweez and was replaced by Todd Brashear.
+In 1991, Slint released their second album, Spiderland, on the independent label Touch and Go Records.
+They broke up prior to its release.
+Spiderland eventually became one of the most acclaimed indie rock albums of the 1990s.

-They have reunited sporadically since 1990.
+After Slint broke up, Touch and Go records released an untitled EP recorded before their debut.
+After sporadic reunions, Slint disbanded again in 2014.

 History

 Pre-Slint

 Walford and McMahan met in their pre-teens and attended the Brown School, a Louisville public school founded on a pedagogy of self-directed learning.
 They began performing music together at an early age, forming the Languid and Flaccid with Ned Oldham (later of The Anomoanon) while still in middle school.
 In their teens Walford and McMahan played together in the seminal Louisville punk band Squirrel Bait.
 Walford left the band following their first recording session while McMahan went on to tour and record Squirrel Bait's two albums before the band's dissolution in 1987.

 Pajo and Walford (and, briefly, McMahan) were in the punk/prog-metal band Maurice with future members of Kinghorse.
 After being influenced by the music of the Minutemen, Pajo and Walford's musical direction became too obtuse for the other members of Maurice, who parted ways.
 Maurice's later material would form the basis of some of Slint's early compositions.